ncdcommunity/ESP-ThingspeakMQTT/README.md

  - After 60 sec Device will automaticaly disconnect from AP

- - Next time when you turn on the device, The user doesn't have to follow this procedure, The device will automaticaly fetch the user      credentials from EEPROM and continue with getting the sensor readings from mesh and posting it to cloud
+ - Next time when you turn on the device, The user doesn't have to follow this procedure, The device will automaticaly fetch the user      credentials from EEPROM and continue with getting the sensor readings from I2C Interface and posting it to cloud

 ## Profile